GitHub Agentic Workflows

 end

-1. The orchestrator runs weekly, scans org repos, skips ones that already have Dependabot configured, and dispatches up to 5 workers per run.
+1. The orchestrator runs weekly, scans organization repositories, skips ones that already have Dependabot configured, and dispatches up to 5 workers per run.

-2. Each worker checks out the target repo, analyzes its structure, and creates a customized dependabot.yml pull request — or opens an issue if Renovate or other conflicts are detected.
+2. Each worker checks out its target repository, analyzes the structure, and either creates a customized dependabot.yml pull request or opens an issue when Renovate or another conflict is detected.

 In your central control repository, create .github/workflows/dependabot-rollout-orchestrator.md: